-- Implement an event-driven custom endpoint, CustomEndpoint, by extending the DefaultEndpoint class. - You need to have at least one constructor that takes the endpoint URI, endpointUri, and the parent component reference, component, as arguments. - Implement the createProducer() factory method, in order to create a producer endpoint. - Implement the createConsumer() factory method, in order to create an event-driven consumer instance.
-Do not override the createPollingConsumer() method. - override the createExchange() and createExchange(ExchangePattern) methods, to ensure that the correct exchange type is created.
-If you do not override these methods, the implementations inherited from DefaultEndpoint will create a DefaultExchange instance by default.
+- You need to have at least one constructor that takes the endpoint URI, endpointUri, and the parent component reference, component, as arguments. - Implement the createProducer() factory method, in order to create a producer endpoint. - Implement the createConsumer() factory method, in order to create an event-driven consumer instance.
+Do not override the createPollingConsumer() method. - If you intend to customize the exchange implementation, you should override the createExchange() and createExchange(ExchangePattern) methods, to ensure that the correct exchange type is created.
+If you do not override these methods, the implementations inherited from DefaultEndpoint Will create a DefaultExchange instance by default.